#P40016. 2019 ICPC NA Qualifier Contest F - Prospecting

 题目描述

 Prospectin’ Pete has a lead on a new titanium mine, and needs your help pitching a mining operation to investors.
 The mine can be represented as a tree: the mine entrance is the root of the tree, other tree nodes are pockets of underground titanium ore, and the tree edges are potential tunnels Pete can dig between two pockets (or between the mine entrance and one pocket, for edges adjacent to the root node).
-The tunnel connecting the ii-th ore pocket to its parent has a length of yiy_ i feet.
-One of the tree leaves contains the motherlode, and each other ore pocket contains xix_ i dollars worth of ore.
+The tunnel connecting the -th ore pocket to its parent has a length of feet.
+One of the tree leaves contains the motherlode, and each other ore pocket contains dollars worth of ore.

 Pete begins at the mine entrance, and his goal is to reach the motherlode.
-Obviously, Pete cannot travel to pocket ii until all yiy_ i feet of dirt in the tunnel leading to it has been removed.
+Obviously, Pete cannot travel to pocket until all feet of dirt in the tunnel leading to it has been removed.
 But once a tunnel has been completely excavated, Pete can travel that tunnel, in both directions, as many times as he wants.

 Pete explores the mines by repeatedly performing the following steps, in order:

-1. Pete chooses a tunnel that he can reach from his current location, and that has not yet been fully excavated.
+- Pete chooses a tunnel that he can reach from his current location, and that has not yet been fully excavated.

-2. Pete digs through one foot of the chosen tunnel; this costs him one dollar.
+- Pete digs through one foot of the chosen tunnel; this costs him one dollar.

 Note that the tunnel Pete chooses to dig in the first step of each round of digging does not need to be adjacent to his current location, so long as Pete can reach the tunnel by traveling through the mine along a sequence of completely-excavated tunnels.
 He can also choose a different tunnel each round, even if the tunnel he was digging in the previous round is not yet completely excavated.
 If Pete ends a round of digging with no money, and without having reached the motherlode, the mining operation is a bust and Pete goes home bankrupt.